Top Rated Under-Desk Office Treadmill Bases

 Weight: Total weight of the treadmill, given in pounds.
 In our experience, heavier treadmills may be harder to move but tend to be more solid and better-built.

 Warranty: Warranty offered by the manufacturer, frames generally come with an effective lifetime warranty.
-Parts and labor will vary; the more the treadmill costs, the longer the warranty, as a rule of thumb.
+Parts and labor will vary; the more the office treadmill costs, the longer the warranty, as a rule of thumb.

 Under Desk Treadmill Base Product Categories